Chapter 5 - Playing the Game

 IMPROVISE

-Make an INTELLECT roll as your hero attempts an action they wouldn't normally have access to.
+Make a general INTELLECT roll as your hero attempts an action they wouldn't normally have access to.
 This usually applies to activating an object's ability that requires an action to which your hero does not have access (like driving a chariot or other vehicle that requires the DRIVE action).

 JUMP

-Make a MIGHT roll as your hero attempts a jump, either horizontally or vertically.
+Make a general MIGHT roll as your hero attempts a jump, either horizontally or vertically.
+Your hero must be standing to start this action, and cannot change their facing at the end of the movement.
+Your hero gains momentum 2.
 The attached table shows the CR depending on the distance.
-Momentum bonus is only half for a vertical jump.

 CR/units horizontal vertical